 ESG investors also consider the company’s treatment of its employees.
 Companies that rank highly are those that provide good benefits, support employees professionally and personally, and ensure communication between management and employees is frequent and honest.

-The Best ESG ETFs
+The Best Funds for ESG Investing

 Those are the basics of ESG investing … now how can you incorporate the strategy in your own portfolio?